News

 Influenza is an acute infectious disease that affects both the upper and lower respiratory tract, the causative agent of which is the virus.

-The lesion of the brain for viral infections caused mainly by influenza viruses, paragricpp, adenoviruses is more common than primary viral encephalitis.
+Brain damage in viral infections, caused mainly by influenza viruses, parainfluenza viruses, and adenoviruses, is more common than primary viral encephalitis.

-Influenza can be difficult, leading to the development of encephalitis.
-Neurotoxicosis is combined with inflammation in the membranes of the brain.
-In the acute stage of the disease, motor, sensitive disorders, deafening consciousness appear on 3-7 days.
-Stunning can be replaced by excitement with frauds of perception, and then - vibrations of mood, dysmnesia, asthenia.
+Influenza can be severe, leading to the development of encephalitis.
+Neurotoxicosis is accompanied by inflammation of the meninges.
+In the acute stage of the disease, motor and sensory disturbances, as well as confusion, appear on days 3–7.
+Confusion can give way to agitation with perceptual delusions, and then to mood swings, dysmnesia, and asthenia.

-The causes of damage to the nervous system for influenza are impaired microcirculation and the effect of toxins on the nerve cells.
-This complication is typical of toxic forms and can complicate the course of the disease in any period, violating the work of the central or peripheral parts of the nervous system.
-With meningoencephalitis, depressive-paranoid, delirious symptoms may occur.
+Nervous system damage in influenza is caused by microcirculation disorders and the effects of toxins on nerve cells.
+This complication is typical of toxic forms and can complicate the course of the disease at any stage, disrupting the functioning of the central or peripheral nervous system.
+With meningoencephalitis, depressive, paranoid, and delirious symptoms may develop.

 Source of photos and images Shutterstock.com